curl/everything-curl/usingcurl-tls.md

 # TLS

 TLS stands for Transport Layer Security and is the name for the technology that was formerly called SSL.
-The term SSL hasn't really died though so these days both the terms TLS and SSL are often used interchangeably to describe the same thing.
+The term SSL has not really died though so these days both the terms TLS and SSL are often used interchangeably to describe the same thing.